Resident Policies

 - Please be prepared to give a concise, but complete presentation when you call.
 Your assessment and plan is (as always) the most important part.
 Be prepared to discuss orders.

-- Faculty may want to meet you in the ER to go over the admission, so plan accordingly.
+- Faculty may want to meet you in the ER or at patient bedside to go over the admission, so plan accordingly.

-- Discuss all unstable patients and ICU admissions with an attending physician at the time of admission.
+- Discuss all unstable patients with an attending physician at the time of admission.

 - Discuss all obstetrical patients with an attending physician or certified nurse midwife at the time of evaluation.

-- Discuss any ICU transfers or significant deteriorations in patient status with an attending.
+- Discuss any ICU transfers or significant deteriorations in patient status with an attending as soon as possible.

 - At the end of your night shift you must call the attending on for the day (even if NOT the attending who was on with you during the night) for transition of care.
 You should also discuss any important phone calls.